GSA/digitalgov.gov/content/events/2018/05/2018-05-15-this-how-we-work-together-with-brad-frost.md

 - Craft principles and guidelines
 - Get more work in front of users

-This talk will cover the important principles and methods for collaboration that will help people in government make great work, together.
-It is open to anyone in government.
+This talk is open to anyone in government.

 [Brad Frost](http://bradfrost.com/) is a design systems architect and designer from Pittsburgh, PA He is the author of [**Atomic Design**](https://shop.bradfrost.com/), the book that introduced the methodology for thinking of our UIs as thoughtful hierarchies and how a design system can can be a guide for your whole organization.